Personal pronouns in English: Basic

 Other English pronouns which have distinct forms of the above types are the indefinite pronoun one, which has the reflexive oneself (the possessive form is written one's, like a regular English possessive); and the interrogative and relative pronoun who, which has the objective form whom (now confined mostly to formal English) and the possessive whose (which in its relative use can also serve as the possessive for which).

 Note that singular they is morphosyntactically plural: it is used with a plural verb form, as in "they laugh" or "they are".
 See the singular they section for more information.

+The archaic pronouns lost favor by the late eighteenth century in both England and its colonies as modern English progressed.
+Their use is rare except for quoting older texts, the liturgy of certain churches, and a few small religious communities.

 Archaic and non-standard

 Apart from the standard forms given above, English also has a number of non-standard, informal and archaic forms of personal pronouns.

+The archaic forms can be traced back to Middle English pronouns via Early Modern English.